Polymer/old-docs-site/faq.md

 ### Does {{site.project_title}} work under Content Security Policy (CSP)? {#csp}

+Yes.
+By using `polymer.min.js` and [creating elements that use external scripts](/polymer.html#alternate-ways-to-register-an-element), {{site.project_title}} runs under [CSP](http://www.html5rocks.com/tutorials/security/content-security-policy/).
+If you prefer to keep your element's script inline to `<polymer-element>`, we recommend using [Vulcanizer](/tooling-strategy.html#vulcanizer) and running with the `--csp` flag.

-In certain cases, {{site.project_title}} fails under certain [CSP](http://www.html5rocks.com/tutorials/security/content-security-policy/).
-This is because the [HTML Imports](/platform/html-imports.html) polyfill uses XHR to do its magic.
-Native implementations of HTML Imports are needed (see Blink's [crbug.com/240592](http://crbug.com/240592)).
-In the interim, we're working on a solution.
+In other nuanced cases, {{site.project_title}} fails under CSP.
+This is because the [HTML Imports](/platform/html-imports.html) is polyfilled using XHR, which can in turn, execute strings as JavaScript and fail CSP.
+This problem will go away with native HTML Imports (see Blink's [crbug.com/240592](http://crbug.com/240592) tracking bug).

 ### How can I contribute? {#contributing}